FAMOUS CASES OF POISONING IN HISTORY

 Barfield's sister called the police and told them that Velma was responsible for the death of Stuart Taylor and others.
 Barfield confessed to murdering her mother, Lillian, Montgomery and Dollie Edwards and John Henry Lee.
 However she was only convicted of the murder of Stuart Taylor.
 Velma Barfield was executed by lethal injection on 2 November 1984.

-Judy Buenoano was a callous poisoner.
+Judy Buenoano was an infamous poisoner.
 She was born Judias Welty on 4 April 1943.
 Buenoano had a son outside marriage in 1961.
 Then on 21 January 1962 she married James Goodyear.
 Judy murdered the unfortunate man and he died on 5 September 1971.
 In 1972 Buenoano moved in with a man named Bobby Joe Morris.
 He fell ill and died in 1978.
 Judy then changed her name to Buenoano, Spanish for Goodyear.

 The next victim was her own son Michael.
 He fell ill in 1979 and was forced to wear heavy metal leg braces.
 On 13 May 1980 Judy took Michael canoeing.
 Unfortunately the canoe overturned.
 Michael was unable to swim and he drowned.
 Next Buenoano met a man named John Gentry.
 She attempted to murder him on 25 May 1983.
 This time she changed her murder weapon from poison to a bomb.
 When John Gentry started his car a bomb exploded.
 Fortunately he survived.
 The police found that Judy had persuaded him to take 'vitamin pills' which made him feel ill.
 The police recovered some pills and found they were arsenic.
 The bodies of James Goodyear, Bobby Joe Morris and Michael were exhumed and all were found to contain arsenic.